Giant Atoms in a Synthetic Frequency Dimension

-Finally, we would like to point out that the effective giant atom in the frequency dimension can also be implemented with a Ladder-type three-level atom, which is coupled to different sites of the synthetic lattice via multiple two-photon resonant transitions, as shown in Fig.~\figpanel{fig1}{c}.
-The feasibility and advantages of such a scheme are discussed in detail in Sec.~V of \cite{SM} using effective Hamiltonian theory~\cite{EH2007}.
-Considering the implementations of synthetic dimensions based on superconducting circuits~\cite{synsc1,synsc2,synsc3,Wilson2021}, this also shows the possibility of constructing effective giant atoms in the microwave regime.
+Before proceeding, we point out that the effective giant atom in the frequency dimension can also be implemented with a ladder-type three-level atom, which is coupled to different sites of the frequency lattice via multiple two-photon resonant transitions, as shown in Fig.~\figpanel{fig1}{c}.
+The feasibility and advantages of such a scheme are discussed in detail in Sec.~III of Ref.~\cite{SM}.
+Considering the schemes of creating synthetic dimensions based on optical resonators~\cite{synOL,synOptica,synPRB,synOptRev}, this also shows the possibility of constructing effective giant atoms in the optical regime.